What to Expect During The First Month of Pregnancy

 What we can guarantee you is exhaustion, skipping showers, living in sweatpants and stained clothes for a long time, and having to turn down certain social events.
 However, when you look at your beautiful little human and know "I made this from scratch."
 In those moments, nothing else matters.

-8 Great Tips and Guide on How to Manage a Fussy Baby You have just changed your newborn into their night garments, right after a warm bath and well-fed, and now your child is falling asleep in your arms.
+You have just changed your newborn into their night garments, right after a warm bath and well-fed, and now your child is falling asleep in your arms.